Code-Institute-Submissions/Mind-Gym-Project/README.md

 * Tested clicking Logo, redirect to index.html page
 * Tested Sign-up buttons on membership, all displaying the modal selected
 * Tested modal in all devices, all adjusting to the device.
+* Tested all external links, all opening in new tab
+* CSS was put through a [CSS Autoprefixer](https://autoprefixer.github.io/) and the changes were added to the website